Electro707/e707_website_main/blog/info/EmbeddedCTips.md

 # Utilize #define for substitution constants

-If you have a constant variable that is used to define a single data type, such as an integer for a IO pin, you are better off using the C processor to substitute in the desired value.
+If you have a constant variable that is used to define a single data type, such as an integer for a IO pin, you are better off using the C pre-processor to substitute in the desired value.
 An easy example is defining the IO pin number for an Arduino program.

 Defining the variable as a const reserves it in flash with all other constants, requires the instruction to fetch the constant value from memory to use it, and depending on the architecture and compiler it will be copied to RAM on startup.